 PDS Biotech Advances the Fight Against Cancer with its Versamune® Platform

-PDS Biotechnology Corporation (NASDAQ: PDSB) will be reporting preliminary Phase 2 clinical data of its lead compound PDS0101 for the treatment of advanced HPV-associated cancers in patients whose cancer has returned or progressed after treatment at the upcoming American Society of Clinical Oncology (ASCO) 2021 Annual Meeting on June 4-8.
+PDS Biotechnology Corporation (NASDAQ: $PDSB) will be reporting preliminary Phase 2 clinical data of its lead compound PDS0101 for the treatment of advanced HPV-associated cancers in patients whose cancer has returned or progressed after treatment at the upcoming American Society of Clinical Oncology (ASCO) 2021 Annual Meeting on June 4-8.
 The study is being performed under a collaboration agreement with the National Cancer Institute (NCI).

 PDS Biotech’s pipeline is based on its proprietary T-cell activating Versamune® platform to overcome key limitations of immuno-oncology.
 Versamune® is designed to train the immune system to generate powerful tumor-targeting killer T-cells in patients to treat cancer more effectively with minimal side effects.